 You can order your Experian and Equifax credit reports for free through the government-sponsored website AnnualCreditReport.com.

 - Place A Security Freeze (And Fraud Alert) On All Three Reports: A security freeze completely prevents most parties from viewing your credit report, though exceptions do exist, such as for the government, existing creditors, collection agencies, creditors who prescreen you for offers and yourself.
 You must contact TransUnion, Experian and Equifax individually to put a freeze on each report, but freezing and unfreezing your reports is now free for everyone.

 "It is the best, cheapest, and most effective thing that someone can do," said Steven J. Weisman, a senior lecturer of law, taxation and financial planning at Bentley University and author of numerous books about identity theft.

 Another thing you’ll want to do is ask TransUnion to put a fraud alert on your credit report.
 TransUnion will be legally required to notify the other two major bureaus, and you will receive a confirmation letter from each one after the alert has been added to your file.
-It will remain in place for at least 90 days, even if you lift the security freeze on a report, warning potential creditors that you might be a victim of identity theft.
+It will remain in place for one year, even if you lift the security freeze on a report, warning potential creditors that you might be a victim of identity theft.